Fast and Easy Scrappy Four Patches

 Keep cutting and flipping and cutting again for the whole strip.
 When you get to the end, you will have another piece with just two squares.

-The reason I like to sew with a scant 1/4″ seam is so that it is just a bit bigger than I need and I can trim the finished four patch so that it measures exactly 2.5″.
-Now is the time to trim up the four patches.
+As mentioned previously, the reason I like to sew with a scant 1/4″ seam is so that it is just a bit bigger than I need and I can trim the finished four patch so that it measures exactly 2.5″.
+Measure each four patch you just made and trim if necessary.

 It’s not much but I got this little pile from trimming about 24 four patch blocks.